developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 * **Test Cloud Through Proxy - For Zebra internal use only**.

 #### IMPORTANT
-* **To ensure proper behavior, confirm that the date is set correctly on the device before beginning**.
+* **To ensure proper behavior, confirm that the clock is set correctly on the device before beginning**.
 * **License-key barcodes are not provided by Zebra**; they must be created by the licensee.
 <!-- * License sources added using this process are subsequently available for selection in the "Select License Source" drop down list.
  -->